esper-io/console_docs/docs/devices-groups/add-group.md

 :::tip
-If you onboard a device to a group before you add a blueprint, the device will inherit the  [default settings](/blueprint_default_values.pdf).
-You can use this blueprint or add a new one.
+If you scan a QR code and onboard a device to a group before you add a blueprint, the Esper launcher is set as the default launcher.
+If the user has registered an EMM Play Store account to the endpoint it will be pushed to the device.
 :::